VoteCast: How AP's survey of the US electorate was conducted

 VoteCast National Survey

-The VoteCast survey of voters and nonvoters nationwide is compiled from results of the 50 state-based surveys and a nationally representative survey of about 3,000 registered voters conducted on the probability-based AmeriSpeak panel.
-It includes approximately 28,000 probability interviews completed online and via telephone, and 95,000 nonprobability interviews completed online.
-The margin of sampling error is estimated to be plus or minus 0.8 percentage points for voters and 1.8 percentage points for nonvoters.
+The VoteCast survey of voters and nonvoters nationwide is compiled from results of the 50 state-based surveys and a nationally representative survey of 4,913 registered voters conducted on the probability-based AmeriSpeak panel.
+It includes 40,692 probability interviews completed online and via telephone, and 93,324 nonprobability interviews completed online.
+The margin of sampling error is plus or minus 0.5 percentage points for voters and 1.2 percentage points for nonvoters.

 VoteCast State Surveys